-4. Click Browse button and choose the destination path where setup will install the files and then click the Options button.
+3. Click Browse button and choose the destination path where setup will install the files and then click the Options button.

-5. In the GstarCAD Install Wizard > Options dialog box, users can select or deselect the features according to your need.
-If you want to review or change any of your installation settings just click the Back button.
-Confirm the path and click the Install button.
+4. In the GstarCAD Install Wizard > Options dialog box, users can select or deselect the features according to your need.
+If you want to review or change any of your installation settings just click the Back button to confirm the path.